 Don’t Count Your Chickens Before They Hatch

 Have you ever planned a weekend getaway with your friends, only to be disappointed when things didn’t pan out?
-As the saying goes, don’t count your chickens before they hatch, as unexpected things can happen.
-Now, let’s see what we can uncover by cracking open this phrase.
+As the saying goes, don’t count your chickens before they hatch.
+But what does that really mean?
+Let’s crack open this phrase to see what’s inside.

 Table of Contents